 Applying a Perspective mainly takes effect through the Model Wizard, 'New Diagram' dialog, Diagram Toolbox and 'Stereotypes' dialog, for creating model structures.
-The Model Wizard and the 'New Diagram' dialog also allow for swapping Perspectives instantly, making it easy to find and change to the exact modeling tools required.
+The windows and dialogs also allow for swapping Perspectives instantly, making it easy to find and change to the exact modeling tools required.